 An investigation is under way into allegations that Olympic officials and agents were caught offering thousands of top tickets to the London Games on the black market.

-The International Olympic Committee (IOC) called an emergency meeting of its executive board after The Sunday Times newspaper presented a dossier of evidence on officials controlling the tickets for 54 countries.
+The International Olympic Committee (IOC) called an emergency meeting of its executive board after The Sunday Times newspaper presented a dossier of evidence on officials controlling the tickets

-Thousands of the best seats at the top events - including the 100m final - were up for sale after being siphoned off from official supplies held by overseas national Olympic committees (NOCs), the newspaper said.
+Thousands of the best seats at the top events - including the 100m final - were up for sale after being siphoned off from official supplies held by overseas national Olympic committees (NOCs), the

 The allegations are now to be investigated by the IOC's ethics commission, a senior IOC source has confirmed to the Press Association.